FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 This approach has the following benefits:

-* You are only performaing migration at the time a user authenticates.
+* You are only migrating at the time a user authenticates.
 Therefore if there are issues, the blast radius is smaller and limited to the user authenticating.
 * Since you have the user's password (they're providing it), you can upgrade their password hash to use a different algorithm transparently.
 This approach sidesteps any complexities around porting over bespoke hashing algorithms as well.
 * You can scrub your user base of inactive users with little effort.
-At the same time, you can contact them and encourage them to revist your applications.
+At the same time, you can contact them and encourage them to revisit your applications.
 * Application cutover is simpler.
 You aren't moving any account data, which can often take some time.
 Instead you are only switching where users authenticate.

 However, a slow migration isn't always the best solution.
 Some things to consider include: